Getting started with agentless backups

 Third-party agentless solutions running alongside Datto's agentless solution on the same production machine can cause full backups by corrupting the CBT.
 Datto does not recommend running multiple agentless backup utilities on a production machine at the same time.

-Keeping snapshots for an extended period will impact the performance of your production VMs.
+While snapshots can be useful as a secondary backup method for short-term or ad-hoc backups, keeping snapshots for an extended period will impact the performance of your production VMs.

+While snapshots are growing in size, the Datto appliance will lock the entire LUN on which a VM resides, thereby slowing down I/O performance for that VM and all other VMs sharing the same LUN.
 Consolidating a virtual disk that has long-term snapshots takes a very long time, and can impact the I/O performance of that virtual machine.

 By default, the snapshots Datto appliances take persist for only as long as it takes to back up any given target virtual machine.